Stazione Ferroviaria di Siracusa

 There are a couple of bars, one on either side of the main building, the one on the left. also a tabaccheria, has an entrance from the station platform and is my favourite, see 3rd photograph.

 There is a shop selling books and magazines.

 There is a waiting room off the platform (sala attesa).

 There are new toilets which costs 50 centesimi and the door opens with the correct token, in fact it is so modern that it deserves it's own section!

-We have a ticket office, a ticket machine to buy tickets and ticket validating machines.
+We have a ticket office, a ticket machine to buy tickets with the instructions in five languages including Italian and English, and ticket validating machines.

-Tickets long distance can be bought online at the website below and you then board the train with your ticket printout.
+Tickets long distance can be bought online in advance if desired (up to four months in advance) at the website below and you then board the train with your ticket printout.

 Tickets for long distance and regional trains can be bought from the ticket machine.

 If the ticket is not for a specific train journey the ticket has to be validated in one of the machines on the station platform.
 (I validate all my tickets just in case.)